FrancisLawrenceP/Precalculus/README.md

 # The Second Front
 Classic Second Front action in one swooping blow.
+Uses around 935,000 men for the main thrust and additional 250,000 men for both two flanks, totalling approx 1.4 million men, and is supported by nearly 4,800 tanks and 2,500 fighters.

 ## IMPORTANT
 To the target of this code, just compile this code.
 No need to move around.
+You are to NOT touch the Visual Basic variant, it doesn't work and is extremely untested.
+Only the Java version of this code will work.

 ## Overview
 This file contains most of my sacred offensive operands reserved for the ultimate move, which will be conducted when I finally send this repository to her.